ABOUT THE CLUB

 As an approved hunting club, the Club plays a significant role in the firearms and hunting licensing of Members.
 Early experience showed the Committee needed to have significant supervisory powers to administer its statutory responsibilities.
 Similarly, experience with property management indicated that a system of shared responsibility between the Committee and Club Members would optimise the experience for property owners.

 In early 2019, major reforms were passed to strengthen the supervisory powers of the Committee as well as greatly improve operational transparency.
 This has led to a clear understanding of Committee duties and procedures and has greatly improved the experience of both Members and property owners.

 "Digitisation & major governance reforms have optimised the Club's management"

-Vice President - Wayne Fitzsimmons
+President - Wayne Fitzsimmons